Birdwatching & Wildlife Tours

 in Mediterranean France

-Birding Languedoc is the only organisation offering fully guided tours to the Languedoc
+Birding Languedoc offers the only locally run guided tours to the Languedoc

-with expert local guides and resident English speaking tour leaders.
+with expert resident guides and English speaking tour leaders.

 All our trips are sold through a fully-bonded inbound tour operator.

 Birding Languedoc is pleased to partner with inbound travel agency L’Authentic France, who are licenced by the French Tourism board to sell all-inclusive tours.
 By booking a tour through Birding Languedoc with L’Authentic France, your money is safe and your rights are protected!

 Our trips are sold in Euros.
 However, you will only be asked to pay a deposit once a trip is confirmed.
 At that point, you may choose to pay in full.
 This will avoid any increase in the cost of the trip to you that might be caused by changes in the exchange rate.

 Great birding all year round…